 To maintain the initial decision, 2/3 of the General Meetings as well must agree.

 THE GENERAL MEETING: this is the highest authority of the Association and it is held before the end of April.
 The members shall be notified in writing about the General Meeting no later than 14 days in advance, assuming the date has been announced prior to January 1st, enclosing the annual report, annual accounts, draft budget and a membership fee proposal.
 Moreover, information concerning the election committee’s suggestions for candidates for positions of trust shall be enclosed.
 The Board prepares the General Meeting agenda and announces this together with the summons.
 The agenda shall also include all items which members in writing to the Board have requested to be dealt with by the General Meeting.
-Such written requests must have been received by the Board before the end of December.
+Such written requests must have been received by the Board within 4 weeks before the General Meeting.

 The General Meeting shall deal with the following matters: